vladg14/DAGaml/README.md

 ## UBDAG(leaf, node)
 Implements syntactically canonical Binary DAG using ephemeron to weakly record nodes in the unique table.
-Implements memoization facilities using weakly referenced inputs
+Implements memoization facilities using weakly referenced inputs Remarq : This module does not support data on edges, such data can be move to their parent's node's data field.
+This transformation is reversible as edges are ordered and the graph is directed.

 # Why ?